impactoss/impactoss.org/pages/trust/about.md

       Chairperson, Founding Trustee
     </h6>
     <p>
-      Moana is a human rights specialist with extensive experience ...
+      Moana is a senior human rights specialist with a focus on national human rights implementation.
+When working for the <a href="https://hrc.co.nz" target="_blank" tile="NZ Human Rights Commission">NZ Human Rights Commission</a> he was responsible for the NZ National Plan of Action that can be regarded as a conceptual ancestor of IMPACT OSS.
     </p>
     <p>
       <a target="_blank" href="https://www.linkedin.com/in/moana-john-eruera-0768946">